 The council will also have to agree that required hangings can be easily made in your house to make it suit your needs.

 The biggest test that you have to pass for qualifying for a DFG is the ‘need’ factor.
-You need the grant because you are disabled and need your home to support you.
+You need the grants because you are disabled and need your home to support you.

 Therefore, it will be wise to apply for the DFG first before undertaking any changes to your home.
 Otherwise, if you make changes and the council don’t feel you “need” to make modifications, you will have lost money.